fredrix96/portfolio_source/content/myunitygame.md

 ## Code

 To save some performance, the soldiers' and enemies' movements are multithreaded (see Figure 4 - 6).
-This is done by using Unity's "Job system" shown in Figure 6.
+This is done by using Unity's "job system" shown in Figure 6.
-The difficult part with multithreading in Unity is that Unity's game objects can not be multithreading due to "thread-safety".
+The difficult part with multithreading in Unity is that Unity's game objects can not be multithreaded due to "thread-safety".
-This means that the movement first has to be calculated seperately, and then being applied to the game object's position at the main thread.
+This means that the movement first has to be calculated separately, and then being applied to the game object's position at the main thread.

 <div align="center" >
   <img class="figure" src="../resources/gameImages/multithread1.jpg" width="1080" title="Figure 4">
   <div class="figText" style="width:1080px">
     Figur 4: Here we look if the program is multithreaded.
 If it is, then we decide on which frame the characters should search for a new path to follow (in this case every 60th frame).
-This is done to maximize performance and is barely noticable in game.
+This is done to maximize performance and is barely noticable in-game.
   </div>
 </div>